anibalsande/Group5-UDC-Seneca/TechnicalandDeveloperNotes.md

 5. [References](#references)

 ## About the Project
 Group 5-UDC-Seneca is a group of students from the Universidade da Coruña in A Coruña, Spain and Seneca Polytechnic in Toronto, Canada who are working together through the Collaborative Online International Learning (COIL) program.
-During their collaboration in Fall 2024, Group-5-UDC-Seneca developed and documented, using the Agile project management approach, the **LMR App**, an online linear regression software application.
+During their collaboration in Fall 2024, Group-5-UDC-Seneca developed and documented, using the Agile project management approach, the **LRM App**, an online linear regression software application.
 In doing this, the students learned about
 - linear regression modeling
 - artificial intelligence and machine learning in the context of linear regression modeling
 - industry standards and expectations for developing software